Reading list Switch to dark mode

 Advantages of using section

-When caching is enabled the whole page content is cached so this helps us to dynamically manage the components of page.
 For example, the complete page is cached, Now when the customer logs in only the components get updated with the value from the section as you can see customer name, cart, wish list are all managed by section.

 All section data is fetched in 1 single ajax call, hence the number of ajax requests are reduced to a huge number.